Conversations with Jesus, the Son of God

 • Remember, these were conversations with Jesus, not necessarily “doctrinal” teachings.

-•• Man often cries: Lord, have mercy!”
-Jesus insists, “Do you believe I can do it?”
+•• Man often cries out to God: Lord, have mercy!”
+And that is a good thing to do.
+Jesus repies here, “Do you believe I can do it?”

 •• Appealing for mercy is easy; it takes little faith.
 So Jesus led him beyond the appeal to the question of faith — Yes, you want your sight restored.
 But do you have faith that I am able to do it?